 DePaul students, including on-campus residents, are expected be vaccinated for COVID-19 at the start of Fall Quarter 2021.
-For more information regarding on-campus housing and Fall Move-In, please visit our Fall Quarter 2021 FAQ webpage.
+For more information regarding housing policies, please refer to the Lincoln Park Guide to Student Housing or University Center Resident Handbook.

-Right now, we are planning to continue to comply with all guidelines from the Centers for Disease Control and Prevention (CDC), State of Illinois, and City of Chicago.
-This may include, but not limited to continued face covering requirements especially in public areas, frequent hand washing, hand sanitizing placed throughout our halls, social distancing, and extra cleaning of all of our buildings on campus.
-Moreover, we are a mask-friendly campus.
-If you are vaccinated and still want to wear a mask, not only should you wear a mask, you are encouraged to continue doing so.
+Right now, we continue to comply with all guidelines from the university, State of Illinois, City of Chicago, and Centers for Disease Control and Prevention (CDC).
+This may include, but not limited to wearing face masks in public areas, encouraging frequent hand washing, placing hand sanitizing stations throughout our halls, social distancing, and extra cleaning of all of our buildings on campus.

-For more information, visit the DePaul University COVID-19 Updates and Guidance webpage.
+For more information, including the current face mask policy, visit the DePaul University COVID-19 Updates and Guidance FAQs.

 DePaul is committed to the health and safety of all of our students and those living in close quarters on campus are potentially at a higher risk of COVID-19 exposure or contraction.
 As a result, all students living on campus, both in Lincoln Park and University Center downtown, are expected to be vaccinated.

 As with all immunizations, DePaul will consider requests for medical and religious exemptions on a case-by-case basis, but students living on campus should understand the importance being vaccinated for COVID-19.
 Residential facilities are different than any other on-campus buildings as students are living in close quarters sharing their bedrooms, bathrooms, apartment units, and other communal spaces.